v12technology/fluxtion/docs/sections/deploying-testing.md

 There are three steps to use Fluxtion, step 3 is covered here:

+{: .info }
-1. Mark event handling methods with annotations or via functional programming
+1 - Mark event handling methods with annotations or via functional programming<br>
-2. Build the event processor using fluxtion compiler utility
+2 - Build the event processor using fluxtion compiler utility<br>
-3. **Integrate the event processor in the app and feed it events**
+3 - **Integrate the event processor in the app and feed it events** {: .fs-4 }

 ## Using an event processor